-The Company's related parties consist of companies owned by executive officers and directors.
+Key management personnel are the persons responsible for the planning, directing and controlling the activities of the Company and includes directors, executive officers, and entities controlled by such persons.
 The following is a list of related parties that the Company enters into trading transactions with:

-- Ridley Rocks Inc. Management fees; - SW Project Management Project management and engineering fees; - Candente Copper Corp. shared administrative expenses with a company related by directors and management in common; and - Lotz CPA Inc. Financial services, fees thereto.
+- Ridley Rocks Inc. Management fees; - SW Project Management Project management and engineering fees; - Candente Copper Corp. shared administrative expenses with a company related by directors and management in common; - Lotz CPA Inc. Financial services, fees thereto; and - Bullion Exploration Inc. (Matthew Melnyk) Director operations and Director.